abogdanova/SwarmGE/README.md

 There is also currently one derivation tree based crossover method implemented in PonyGE2.

-*__NOTE__ that linear genome crossover operators are not intelligent, i.e. crossover is applied randomly.
-It is therefore possible for linear crossover operators to generate invalid individuals (i.e. individuals who do not terminate mapping).*
+Since linear genome crossover operators are not intelligent, i.e. crossover is applied randomly, it is therefore possible for linear crossover operators to generate invalid individuals (i.e. individuals who do not terminate mapping).
+In order to mitigate this issue, provision has been made in PonyGE2 to prevent crossover from generating invalid solutions.
+While this option is set to `False` by default, it can be selected with the flag:

+    --no_crossover_invalids

+or by setting the parameter `NO_CROSSOVER_INVALIDS` to `True` in either a parameters file or in the params dictionary.

+If the `NO_CROSSOVER_INVALIDS` parameter is used, crossover will select two new parents and perform crossover again in order to generate two valid children.
+This process loops until valid children are created.

+*__NOTE__ that since the* `NO_CROSSOVER_INVALIDS` *parameter uses a* `while` *loop to force crossover to generate valid solutions, it is possible for crossover to get stuck in an infinite loop if this option is selected.
+As such, caution is advised when using this option.*

 *__NOTE__ that since crossover operators modify the parents in some fashion, copies of the parents must first be made before crossover is applied.
 If copies are not made, then the original parents in the selected parent population would be modified in-place, and subsequent modification of these parents would change any children so produced.*